nicjansma/mysql-convert-latin1-to-utf8/README.md

 types of data: CHAR, VARCHAR, TINYTEXT, TEXT, MEDIUMTEXT and LONGTEXT.
 Other column types such as numeric (INT) and BLOBs do not have a "character set".

-ENUM column types can be converted **only** if all of the enum possibilities only use characters in the 0-127 ASCII character set.
-If you have ENUMs that satisfy this criteria, look for the relevant `TODO:` in the script.
+ENUM and SET column types can be converted **only** if all of the enum possibilities only use characters in the 0-127 ASCII character set.
+If you have ENUMs or SETs that satisfy this criteria, look for the relevant `TODO:` in the script.

 You can see what character sets your columns are using via the MySQL Administration tool, phpMyAdmin, or even using a SQL query against the information\_schema: